hyperledger/fabric-gateway/RELEASING.md

 - The `version` property in [node/package.json](node/package.json)

 **Note:** there is no file to update for the Go SDK, which is versioned by the release tag.

+The [scripts/update-versions.sh](scripts/update-versions.sh) script can be used to update the version number in the files listed above.
+With no arguments, the script will update to the next patch version.
+An argument supplied to the script specifies the new version number, which should **not** include a leading `v`.

 ## Updating the major version